Find out what experiences are using packages

 We estimate size by uglifying and gzipping a package and all of its dependencies.

 In practice, packages often do share their dependencies with other packages and/ experiences.
-Where this is the case, consuming a package will not cause its dependencies to be pulled into your Smartserve file again, because no matter how many times a specific version of a package is consumed it will only be added to the bundle once.
+Where this is the case, consuming a package won’t cause its dependencies to be pulled into your Smartserve file again, because no matter how many times a specific version of a package is consumed it will only be added to the bundle once.

 Therefore, the estimate may be a lot larger than the actual increase in size as a result of consuming a package.